Dubbing: United States and English-speaking Canada

-In addition, a small number of British films have been re-dubbed when released in the United States, due to the usage of dialects which Americans are not familiar with (for example, Kes and Trainspotting).
-However, British children's shows (such as Thomas and Friends and Bob the Builder) have historically always been re-dubbed with American voice actors in order to make the series more understandable for American children.
-This slowly fell out of practice since the late 2000s.
-With the rising popularity of British children's shows such as Peppa Pig, which airs undubbed on Nick Jr., fewer and fewer British children's shows have been broadcast with American re-dubs.
-Conversely, British programs shown in Canada are typically not re-dubbed.

-Some live-action television shows shown in the US have Spanish dubs.
-These are accessible though the SAP (secondary audio program) function of the television unit.

 Many films have also been dubbed into indigenous languages of the United States and Canada.
 Disney's Moana, set in Hawaii, was dubbed into the Hawaiian language in 2018.
 The Navajo language has also received dubs of many films, the first three being Star Wars: Episode IV - A New Hope (Sǫʼtah Anah), Finding Nemo (Nemo Hádéést'į́į́) and Fistful of Dollars (Béeso Dah Yiníłjaa').
 The Navajo dubs of Star Wars and Finding Nemo are also available on Disney Plus.

 Oceania

 Australia

-In common with other English-speaking countries, there has traditionally been little dubbing in Australia, with foreign language television programs and films being shown (usually on SBS) with subtitles or English dubs produced in other countries.

 Because over 25% of Australians speak a language other than English at home, some cinemas show foreign-language films, for example in Chinese (the most spoken language in Australia other than English).
 There are also Chinese-language cinemas in Australia, such as the Hoyts Mandarin cinema in Chatswood, Sydney.

-However, some TV commercials from foreign countries are dubbed, even if the original commercial came from another English-speaking country.
-Moreover, the off-screen narration portions of some non-fiction programs originating from the UK or North America are re-dubbed by Australian voice talents to relay information in expressions that Australians can understand more easily.

 The first film to be dubbed into an Australian Aboriginal language was Fists of Fury, a Hong Kong martial arts film, which was dubbed into the Nyungar language of the Perth region in 2021.
-The first Indigenous Australian cartoon, Little J and Big Cuz, is available in English and several indigenous languages, including Gija, Nyungar, Torres Strait Creole, Palawa Kani, Warlpiri, Yolŋu, Arrernte, Pitjantjatjara and Kriol.
+The first Indigenous Australian cartoon, Little J & Big Cuz, is available in English and several indigenous languages, including Gija, Nyungar, Torres Strait Creole, Palawa Kani, Warlpiri, Yolŋu, Arrernte, Pitjantjatjara and Kriol.

 French Polynesia

 French Polynesia almost exclusively shows films and television programs in either French or English.
 However, in 2016, Disney's Moana became the first film to be dubbed into the Tahitian language.
-However, the dub was only released in French Polynesia and is not available on any streaming services.